Walt Disney Records: The Legacy Collection: Pinocchio

 Tracks 4-8 are written by Jimmie Dodd.

 Lady and the Tramp

 The Legacy Collection: Lady and the Tramp was released on April 28, 2015, as a two-disc album to coincide with the 60th anniversary of Lady and the Tramp.
 The album includes the film's complete original soundtrack, one demo recording, two "Lost Chords" recordings, and six bonus tracks.
 The album was released in traditional retail forms on August 21, 2015.

 All songs are written by Peggy Lee and Sonny Burke.
 All scores are composed by Oliver Wallace.

 Disneyland

-The Legacy Collection: Disneyland was released exclusively at the Disneyland Resort on May 20, 2015, to coincide with the 60th anniversary of Disneyland.
+The Legacy Collection: Disneyland was released exclusively at the Disneyland Resort on May 20, 2015, commemorating the resort's 60th anniversary.
 The three-disc album consists entirely of music, songs and audio, featured across a variety of attractions at both Disneyland and Disney California Adventure.
 The album was released in traditional retail forms on August 21, 2015.

 Cinderella

 The Legacy Collection: Cinderella was released as a two-disc album on June 16, 2015, to coincide with the 65th anniversary of Cinderella.
 The album includes the film's original soundtrack, seven demo recordings, seven "Lost Chords" recordings, and nine bonus tracks.